bfidatadigipres/checksum_scripts/README.md

 2. For each path it iterates through the files within it (there is no check here for file type).
 3. The script creates a filepath variable for each file, and runs a size check against it, in MB.
 4. Passes the filepath to the following functions using timeit to record the duration taken.
+  - crc_4096(filename): Opens the file in bytes, and passes to zlib.crc32 in buffersizes of 4096, until the whole of the file has been checksum evaluated.
+Prints the CRC32 checksum to the terminal output, formatted 08x.
-  - crc(file): Opens the media file read only in bytes.
-Passes to zlib.crc32 in buffersizes of 65536 until the total file has been evaluated.
-Returns the CRC32 checksum, formatted 08x.
+  - crc_65536(filename): Opens the file in bytes, and passes to zlib.crc32 in buffersizes of 65536, until the whole of the file has been checksum evaluated.
+Prints the CRC32 checksum to the terminal output, formatted 08x.
+  - md5_4096(filename): Opens the input file in bytes, splits the file into chunks and iterates through these (size 4096) until the hash file is completed.
+Prints the MD5 checksum, formatted hexdigest.
-  - md5(file): Opens the input file in read only bytes.
-Splits the file into chunks, iterates through 4096 bytes at a time.
-Returns the MD5 checksum, formatted hexdigest.
+  - md5_65536(filename): Opens the input file in bytes, splits the file into chunks and iterates through these (size 65536) until the hash file is completed.
+Prints the MD5 checksum, formatted hexdigest.
 5. Outputs to log the following data, tab separated:
-   Filepath     MD5/CRC32      Size in MB      Time taken in seconds       Python version
+   Filepath     MD5/CRC32 chunk size      Size in MB      Time taken in seconds       Python version

 ## test_checksum_speed_test.py